yassouali/fast.ai_notes/cutting_edge_DL/lecture14.md

 set_trainable(m_vgg, False)
 ```

-Now se can set our forward hook for the layers we've selected using the same `SaveFeatures` class we've used ealier, and for the perceptual loss, we'll take an input downsampled image and a high resolution output image, a set of weigts (in our case three weights for the 3 layers we've selected) to weight the loss of each VGG features, so we pass the input through the VGG, copy its features stored in `SaveFeatures` instance, and then pass the target image and get its activation and calculate the L1 loss between the two activations with the weights we've passed, we also add L1 loss between the original images.
+Now now we can set our forward hooks for the layers we've selected using the same `SaveFeatures` class we've used ealier, and for the perceptual loss, we'll take an input downsampled image and a high resolution output image, a set of weights (in our case three weights for the 3 layers we've selected) to weight the loss of each VGG features, so we pass the input through the VGG, copy its features stored in `SaveFeatures` instance, and then pass the target image and get its activation and calculate the L1 loss between the two activations with the weights we've passed, we also add L1 loss between the original images.

 ```python
 class SaveFeatures():